How to Make a Mojito

 What’s the best rum for Mojito?

-A Mojito recipe classic style, calls for a white rum, not a dark one, which is aged in charred oak barrels after distillation.
+A classic Mojito recipe calls for a white rum, not a dark one, which is aged in charred oak barrels after distillation.
 White rum is typically not aged or lightly aged in stainless steel barrels, which keeps it clear.
 We love Trois Rivières White Rum for its honey and spice-forward flavor.
 Another winner is Wray and Nephew Overproof Rum with its rich molasses notes, both offering a good subtle base for our refreshing cocktail.

 How to make a Mojito for a party